Welcome to Costa Rica! You will meet your group and program leaders in San Jose, the capital of Costa Rica.

 Please note: for the best success, night patrols happen at high tide so can occur at any time at night and even at the early hours of the morning!

 Days at the service project involve waking up early for breakfast and setting off for one of the day’s service projects.
-These may include working in the turtle hatcheries, beach clean ups (both physically demanding tasks), or helping with a reforestation project at Playa Hermosa.
+These may include working in the turtle hatcheries, beach clean ups (both physically demanding tasks).
 In the afternoon, play soccer or volleyball on the beach and enjoy lots of fun games with the group.
 After this down time and dinner, you’ll be heading back into service as you do night walks on the beach, searching for turtles and nests.

 Spend one more day working on service projects.
 Wake up early for breakfast and set off for one last day of service projects which could include work on the construction of turtle hatcheries or beach cleanups (both physically demanding tasks).
 In the free time, play soccer on the beach with your new friends and enjoy the Pacific Ocean.
 Tonight will be your last turtle night walk.